 The siege of 1480 became a celebrated example of Christian resistance against overwhelming odds, chronicled in works like the De Obsidione Rhodiae by the French poet Guillaume Caoursin.
 The 1522 siege, though it ended in defeat, was respected even by the Ottomans, who treated the defeated knights with honor.

 After leaving Rhodes, the order eventually settled in Malta in 1530, where they continued their role as a naval bulwark against the Ottomans.
-The Great Siege of Malta in 1565 echoed the heroics of Rhodes, and the knights' experience in the earlier sieges directly informed their defense of Malta.
+The Great Siege of Malta in 1565 echoed the heroics of Rhodes, and the knights’ experience in the earlier sieges directly informed their defense of Malta.
+Many fortification designs used on Malta were refinements of those pioneered on Rhodes.
 The order survived into the modern era as the Sovereign Military Order of Malta, a humanitarian organization that still claims continuity with the knights of Rhodes.

 Cultural and Architectural Influence

 The architectural innovations developed on Rhodes—particularly the use of angled bastions and artillery platforms—influenced fortress building across Europe.
-The trace italienne style of fortification, later perfected by Italian engineers, owed a debt to the Rhodes experiments.
+The trace italienne style of fortification, later perfected by Italian engineers such as Michele Sanmicheli and Francesco Paciotto, owed a debt to the Rhodes experiments.
 Numerous European castles and coastal fortifications from the 16th century reflect lessons learned from the Ottoman sieges of Rhodes.

 Conclusion: A Bastion Against the Ottoman Tide

 The Knights of Rhodes played a defining role in the struggle between Christendom and the Ottoman Empire for control of the eastern Mediterranean.
 Their fortress island delayed Ottoman advances for two centuries, forced the empire to invest enormous resources in siege operations, and inspired later resistance movements.
-Though ultimately expelled, the knights' tactical innovations, discipline, and resilience set a standard for European warfare in the age of gunpowder.
-Their story remains a testament to the power of determined defense and strategic fortification in shaping the course of history.
+Though ultimately expelled, the knights’ tactical innovations, discipline, and resilience set a standard for European warfare in the age of gunpowder.
+Their legacy continues to be studied by military historians and is embodied in the surviving fortifications that still dominate the city of Rhodes today.
+The story of the Knights of Rhodes remains one of the most dramatic chapters in the long conflict for mastery of the Mediterranean.

 Further reading: